AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-31-16-shades-of-gray/index.md

 thumbnail: ./images/hash.png
 ---

-If you've been following me long enough, you've probably noticed that my site is completely devoid of color.
-A friend even joked that I must be allergic to color because I've exterminated it from every part of my UI, except for imagery.
+If you've been following me long enough, you've probably noticed that my site is completely devoid of color, except for in imagery and code blocks.
+A friend even joked that I must be allergic to color because I've exterminated it from every part of my UI.
 Admittedly, I do enjoy working in grayscale because it allows me to focus on contrast, typography, and spacing over color, which can be overwhelming to implement.

 {% aside %}
 This is just a fancy way of saying that I'm too lazy to pick a good color palette.